 The Albany County Helderberg-Hudson Rail Trail is a wonderful, linear open space that connects people and communities along a safe, comfortable, and attractive passageway.
 We see the trail as both an alternative transportation route and a beautiful recreational asset that will enhance the quality of life in the Capital District.
 We will continue to work with the local communities to improve trail access and to provide linkages to interesting attractions and useful destinations along the route.

 Our work with the Town of New Scotland to relocate the historic Hilton Barn and create the Hilton Park is a great example of one of the many possibilities for the future of the trail.
 We encourage individuals and communities to work with us to enhance the future of this tremendous community asset.

-- Additional signage, including trail head kiosks and mile markers, will be installed in 2017.
+- Additional signage, including trailhead kiosks and mile markers, were installed in 2017.

 - The Town of New Scotland will continue to restore the Hilton Barn and develop the Hilton Park.

-A planned linkage between the current trail terminus on South Pearl Street in the south end of Albany and the Corning Preserve along the Hudson River in Albany will connect the ACHHRT to the Mohawk Hudson Bikeway.
-With this linkage, the Rail Trail will become a part of the Empire State Trail connecting Albany to Buffalo.
-The City of Albany is working with Alta Vista Design to sort out possible routes for the trail through the South End of Albany.
+A linkage between the previous trail terminus on South Pearl Street in the south end of Albany and the Corning Preserve along the Hudson River in Albany now connects the ACHHRT to the Mohawk Hudson Bikeway.
+With this linkage, the Rail Trail becomes a part of the Empire State Trail connecting Albany to Buffalo.

 Join the Rail Trail Community